Indigent Defense: Request for Court Appointed Atty

 persons, add $4,720 for each additional person.

 Other factors, such as savings, bank account balances, investments, and the existence of property which you may be able to sell or borrow against may impact your eligibility for a court appointed attorney.
-To be eligible for a court appointed attorney, your available liquid assets (cash you have on-hand or property you can sell) need to be under $2,500 for a misdemeanor offense and under $5,000 for a felony offense.

 You may be eligiblefor a court appointed attorney if you and your family are currently experiencing extraordinary difficulties such as medical emergencies, divorce, recent job loss or reduction in income or the recent death of a person who contributes to your family’s financial needs.